Trade ministers agree Asia-Pacific trade pact without US

 Canada had held out to maintain environmental and labour protections linked to freer markets in the deal.

-Those elements were thrown into jeopardy by America´s sudden withdrawal from the deal earlier this year, which forced the remaining countries to reconsider the merits of a pact suddenly shorn of access to the world´s largest economy.
+Those elements were thrown into jeopardy by America´s sudden withdrawal from the deal earlier this year.

 Canada had dug in over those progressive clauses.
 But they are much less attractive to countries like Vietnam, Malaysia, Chile and Peru now that the carrot of access to the huge US market has been pulled.